Do you know which CTA on your Shopify Store visitors click on the most?

 How to Set Up FigPii on Your Shopify Site?

-First, you need to log in to your Shopify dashboard and install FigPii on your Shopify store.
+To A/B test your Shopify store using Figpii, you need to log in to your dashboard and install FigPii on your store.

 Here is how to do it: